tomogwen/infe.rs/README.md

 ## ⚙️ Pre-requisites

-- You will need to [install Rust](https://www.rust-lang.org/learn/get-started) and [Docker](https://docs.docker.com/engine/install/).
+- You will need to install [Rust](https://www.rust-lang.org/learn/get-started) and [Docker](https://docs.docker.com/engine/install/).
-- Docker will install any other pre-requisites when spinning up the containers, but for your piece of mind you may wish to verify the build with:
+- Docker will install any other pre-requisites when spinning up the containers, but you may wish to verify it builds locally with:
 ```
 cargo build
 ```